peter12329/E-Commerce_Return_Prediction/README.md

 * The model achieved **93.86% overall accuracy** on the test dataset.
 * The model performed better at identifying **non-returned orders** than returned orders.
-* The **56% recall for returned orders** indicates that the model missed some actual returns.
+* The **56% recall for returned orders** indicates that the model missed a substantial share of actual returns.
-* The class imbalance in the dataset may have affected the model's ability to identify returned orders.
+* The class imbalance in the dataset likely affected the model's ability to identify returned orders.
+* An early version of the model leaked the target through `order_status` and `payment_status`; identifying and removing this leakage was a key step in producing a trustworthy result.

 ## Limitations